 John T. Sharkey is Vice President–Signal Engineering for Campbell Technology Corporation, which provides design, project management, construction inspection and other consulting engineering services for railroads, public agencies and other consulting engineering firms.

-Tammy has been employed by the Federal Railroad Administration for more than 15 years and serves as a Grade Crossing Railroad Safety Specialist.
-Tammy maintains a close working relationship with railroads, state, local and federal agencies to ensure safety compliance and implement safety programs aimed at reducing collisions, injuries, and fatalities on or near railroad property.
+Tammy has been employed by the Federal Railroad Administration for 20 years and serves as Regional Grade Crossing Specialist.
+Tammy maintains a close working relationship with railroads, state, local and federal agencies to ensure safety compliance and implements safety programs aimed at reducing collisions, injuries, and fatalities on or near railroad property.

-Jim has been the Chief of Police for the Town of St. John, Indiana since December of 2015.
-Prior to that he worked for the Elmhurst Police Department for 30 years.
+Jim is a retired member of law enforcement with 35 years of service.
+He has served in many different capacities from Field Training Officer, Evidence Technician, Sergeant, Commander, Deputy Chief and Chief of Police.
+The majority of his career was spent with the Elmhurst, Illinois Police Department for 30 years, where he developed a innovative railroad collision reduction program.
 He has a Bachelor’s and Master’s degrees from Lewis University in Criminal Social Justice.
 Jim is a 1999 graduate of the Northwestern University School of Staff and Command.

 Jim is an Operation Lifesaver presenter and advocate for rail crossing safety.
 He has implemented a number of programs promoting awareness of crossing safety and the dangers of trespassing on rail property.